carpdiem/carpdiem.github.io/_blog/2012-10-17-Portrait:-A-Dublin-Night-After-the-Web-Summit.markdown

 First Smithwick's.

 You walk in the tavern and the music takes you.
 It's a man by the door with a flannel shirt and an electric-acoustic guitar belting out covers to songs.
-The place—an intimate affair packed to the gills with startup geeks alternatively hawking their social, geolocated wishlists for the hashtag enabled crowd; trying to impress the three girls in attendance; or sitting by the sides, staring into space—is cast in stark sepia and hard shadows from the ceiling lights.
+The place—an intimate affair packed to the gills with startup geeks alternatively hawking their social, geolocated wishlists for the hashtag enabled crowd; trying to impress the three girls in attendance; or sitting by the sides, staring into space—is cast in stark sepia and hard shadows from the ceiling lights.<!--more-->

 But the guitar player preserves.
 The Fresh Prince of Bell Aire and the Beatles alike make spirited appearances to the half-dozen paying attention to the music.